rjam/CupHolder/README.md

 }
 ```

-With the previous code, despite the activity being recreated when there's a configuration change, `mModel` is retained and passed to the new activity on `onInitInstance`.
+With the previous code, despite the activity being recreated when there's a configuration change, `mPresenter` is retained and passed to the new activity on `onInitInstance`.
 Unlike `onSaveInstanceState`/`onRestoreInstanceState`, this allows you to save actual objects without requiring you to move them onto a `Bundle` but **beware that, like retained fragments, CupHolder will not retain your data across Activity restarts, only configuration changes!** So, don't forget to properly implement `onSaveInstanceState`/`onRestoreInstanceState` as well :)

 ###Ok, but how does it work?###

-At its core the library acts simply as a wrapper for the lesser known [onRetainNonConfigurationInstance](https://developer.android.com/reference/android/app/Activity.html#onRetainNonConfigurationInstance()) / [onRetainCustomNonConfigurationInstance](https://developer.android.com/reference/android/support/v4/app/FragmentActivity.html#onRetainCustomNonConfigurationInstance()) which have always been part of the Activity lifecycle, while providing nice default implementations for both `Activity` and `AppCompatActivity`.
+At its core the library acts simply as a wrapper for the lesser known [onRetainNonConfigurationInstance](https://developer.android.com/reference/android/app/Activity.html#onRetainNonConfigurationInstance()) / [onRetainCustomNonConfigurationInstance](https://developer.android.com/reference/android/support/v4/app/FragmentActivity.html#onRetainCustomNonConfigurationInstance()) which have always been part of the Activity lifecycle, while providing friendly default implementations for both `Activity` and `AppCompatActivity`.

 ###Sample Projects###